musketeers-br/dc-artisan/README.md

 You will add this JSON configuration to the appropriate setting within the IRIS Business Operation for dc-artisan.

+## Installing the VSCode Extension

+You can install the dc-artisan extension directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=3musketeers-br.dc-artisan).

 ## Compiling and Packaging the VSCode Extension

 Follow these steps to compile and generate the .vsix file for the extension, which you can then install in VSCode.